ramdootp/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/seldon/README.md

 ![BLERSSI SELDON](./pictures/12-create-gateway.PNG)

 To [build](./model-server) the docker image and push into your Docker Hub.
-It will be used when creating the InferenceService
+It will be used when adding a new inference server

 ### Adding a new inference server
 The list of available inference servers in Seldon Core is maintained in the **seldon-config** configmap, which lives in the same namespace as your Seldon Core operator.
 In particular, the **predictor_servers** key holds the JSON config for each inference server.